SarthakVerma26/L-AND-T_mini-project/1_Requirements/README.md

 * This project started on  first week of April 2021 and will be completed by third week of April 2021.

 ## Where:
-* This project was started and completed in Uttarakhand, India.
+* This project was started  in Uttarakhand, India.

 ## How:
-* This problem may cause ineffective vaccine management and hence there can be a huge amount of vaccine wastage.
-As per recent data in cities like Noida and Delhi till date 9%-18% vaccines have gone to waste.
+* I like the word games so then I decided to make one using my skills in C language.

 # Detail requirements
 ## High Level Requirements: